VikingsDev/bounties/README.md

 ## Crown System

 The top three hunters will be recorded on the day marks are due for teachers at 11:59pm PST and will be able to choose from a pool of prizes in priority of how they ended up on the leaderboard.
+Prize pool is tentative and will depend on the club's financial situation.

 How the leaderboard ranks:
   1. Sort by points.
 If points are equal go to 2.